mr-aydemir/wordle_helper/readme.md

-# This is Wordle Solver,
+# This is Wordle Helper,
 You can get hints from this application to solve the Wordle word.
 Just type a word and select your typed word's letters colors.